 Despite the super long list of costs that are avoided when starting an online boutique, there can be substantial starting capital necessary when deciding to go this route, especially if you’d rather not DIY every aspect of it.

-Below, I’ll list all the costs you should consider when deciding to start an online boutique.
+Below, I’ll list all the costs you should consider when deciding to starting an online boutique.

 Costs to consider when starting an online boutique